Every organization thrives on having “The RIGHT people in the RIGHT roles, at the RIGHT time and cost, with the RIGHT skillset.”

 Is it a cost-effective solution?

-A systematic planning framework will raise the following questions to the decision-maker:
+- A systematic planning framework will raise the following questions for the decision-maker:

 - Is it possible to hire so many new employees within such a short notice period?
 Will you be forced to compromise on quality that can impact the delivery?